ChrisMissal/github-awards/README.md

 ## Step 3 : Geocoding user locations

-Location on github profile is a plein text field, there are about 1 million location to geocode.
+Location on Github is a plein text field, there are about 1 million location to geocode.
 A solution is to use a combination of :
 - [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/)
 - [Open Street Map API](http://wiki.openstreetmap.org/wiki/Nominatim)